 - Don’t use spaces or characters as delimiters that will confuse software, like slashes, parentheses, or apostrophes.
 Use hyphens (-) instead.

 - Make not to reuse a part number, especially in non-intelligent numbering systems.
 This may seem obvious, but a duplication is not unlikely to happen if more than one person has the authority to generate part numbers.

 - Avoid letters that may be confused with numbers, like I, L and O. Only use capital letters for consistency and differentiation.

 Propel can help create and manage part numbers

-A part number system that makes sense for your business will help improve efficiency in design, approval and manufacturing processes.
+A part number system that makes sense for your business will help improve efficiency in design, approval, and manufacturing processes.
 A product value management (PVM) platform such as the one offered by Propel Software offers a set of high-capacity tools to help manage your new part number management system, from assigning to searching and pulling part numbers.
-To learn more about how Propel can enhance the benefits of a part number system, schedule a demo today.